hilee3/Carpobrotus_chilensis_genome_pipeline/README.md

   * Functional annotation of predicted *C. chilensis* proteins using eggNOG-mapper.

 * **07_C_edulis_reannotation**
-  * Reannotation of the published *C. edulis* nuclear genome using EDTA and RepeatMasker for repeat annotation and soft-masking, two publicly available RNA-seq datasets aligned with HISAT2, and BRAKER3 gene prediction using Viridiplantae protein evidence.
+  * Reannotation of the published *C. edulis* nuclear genome using EDTA and RepeatMasker for repeat annotation and soft-masking, two publicly available RNA-seq datasets aligned with HISAT2, and BRAKER3 gene prediction using Viridiplantae protein evidence from OrthoDB v12.
   * Representative longest isoforms were selected with AGAT, protein and CDS sequences were extracted with gffread, and the resulting annotation was evaluated using annotation statistics, protein-mode BUSCO, and eggNOG-mapper.

 * **08_Orthology**